tstana/cubes-sw/scripts/README.md

 1. Type in `python .\hk-from-dat.py .\<daq-file-name.dat>`.
-   - Note: You can use TAB completion or copy-and-paste in PowerShell to avoid from typing everything out, e.g., type in `python hk-`, then hit the TAB key and PowerShell should fill in the `.\hk-from-dat.py` for you -- if you are in the `scripts` folder where this script lives.
+   - Note: You can use TAB completion or copy-and-paste in PowerShell to avoid from typing everything out, e.g., type in `python hk-`, then hit the TAB key and PowerShell should fill in the `.\hk-from-dat.py` for you.
 1. If the DAQ file is formatted correctly, the contents of the histogram header are printed to `stdout`: